Gwolfgit/MatrixCMD/README.md

 ### Notes

-This code is not production ready, but it should work(ish).
+This code is not production ready (yet), but it should be usable.
+This application is GPL and provides no warranty.

 To do:
 - Finish reverse engineering commands